FOR IMMEDIATE RELEASE

 “North State Together is excited to engage with The GRAD Partnership for Student Success, and fully align with its mission to improve the success of both students and educators.”

-The University of West Alabama is a regional comprehensive university located in Livingston, AL, the heart of the historically and geographically unique Black Belt Region.
+The University of West Alabama is a regional comprehensive university located in rural Livingston, AL, the heart of the historically and geographically unique Black Belt Region.
 Building on their long legacy of training teacher-leaders for rural and small schools in their area, the UWA College of Education established a Center for Rural Education to coordinate their growing catalog of innovative programs, like the Black Belt Teacher Corps, Project REP, and their Doctorate of Rural Education program.

 "The University of West Alabama is excited to help rural schools in the Black Belt region establish innovative and research-based student success systems to keep their students on track for graduation," says Annah Rogers, UWA GRAD Partnership contact.
 "We are hopeful that this partnership will contribute to the success of students in some of our highest-need schools, thereby increasing opportunities and equity in the heart of Alabama."